24 min read

 Curious to learn more about Russel Brunson's success story?
 We have created a comprehensive case study of his life.
 Here is the link.

 Below are some of the primary reasons why sales funnels are important for startups:

 Do you frequently lose money on traditional marketing methods that produce minimal to no results?
-If so, it's time you considered a proper sales funnel as an enhancement to your marketing efforts.
+If so, it's time you consider a proper sales funnel as an enhancement to your marketing efforts.
 It allows you to choose which marketing techniques and corporate models you need to thrive as an entrepreneur.